Sage-is/WEB-Sage.Education-docs/docs/getting-started/advanced-topics/monitoring.md

 2. Get your API key [docs](https://docs.sage.is/getting-started/api-endpoints):
    - (Optional), consider making a non-admin user for the monitoring API key
-   - Go to Settings > Account in Sage WebUI
+   - Go to Settings > Account in Sage.is AI-UI
    - Generate a new API key specifically for monitoring
    - Copy the API key for use in Uptime Kuma